 Stay Alert at Intersections.
 Make it Home.

-In January 2017 we delivered an integrated marketing campaign to remind drivers to stay alert at intersections, to look both ways before crossing and to make it home safely.
-All drivers with a geographic focus in Auckland north and south were targeted.
-We worked in partnership with the NZ Police to enforce at high risk intersections and to reinforce this community education campaign.
+Auckland Transport delivered an integrated marketing campaign to remind drivers to stay alert at intersections, to look both ways before crossing and to make it home safely.

 The hero element of this campaign was the video above which was promoted via cinemas, Facebook and Trueview media.
 The overall message was supported via radio, local press and outdoor billboards located at high risk intersections on local roads and motorway off ramps in Auckland rural north and south.